 Wireless headphones are a rapidly emerging market, thanks to the continually growing proportion of the population that own Bluetooth-enabled smartphones and tablets.
 On-ear wireless headphones, in particular, are picking up.
 We've reviewed several of these style of headphones, and found performance and price to vary wildly.
 You can spend $30 on a bargain-bin set of wireless headphones, or upwards of $400-500 for some of the name brand audiophile products out there.
-And at those extremes, it's a little easier to weed out the "real deal" from the junk.
-But in the middle of the road, around the $80-150 mark, things get a little less clear.

 People who constantly wear Bluetooth headsets annoy me.
 I'll admit it.
 Yep, it's probably pretentious, judgmental, and just kind of mean, but nonetheless, that's where I stand (see: this highly relevant video).
 I figure it's only fair warning for you, our readers, going into this review.
 So, when Samsung offered me a chance to spend some time with their latest high-end Bluetooth headset, the HM7000 (the product naming department was on vacation), I accepted with a good deal of hesitancy.